 Tague was standing near the triple overpass when he heard the sound of a firecracker.
 After another firecracker went off, something stung his cheek.
 Then Tague noticed people taking cover all around the plaza.
 The President’s limo sped up and raced through the underpass.
 Tague was sure the two shots had come from the grassy knoll.
 But when he walked in that direction, a policeman stopped him, and commented on the flecks of blood on his cheek and asked Tague where he’d been standing during the shooting.
 The policeman quickly located a section of curb that had obviously been damaged by a bullet.
 The blood on Tague’s face was caused by a fragment of concrete kicked up by a missed shot.

 Now this was pretty solid and important evidence and pretty soon that section of curb was removed for further study.
 However, years later, when Tague wanted to examine the curb, he noticed the bullet scar had been filled in by an unknown substance, rendering it fairly useless as evidence.
-Obviously, since no one was shooting from the Texas School Book Depository, where Oswald was located, the trajectory of this bullet could have been easily traced to the Dal-Tex building.
-Of course, once you admitted there was a shooter there, the case against Oswald as a lone assassin fell apart.
+If someone was shooting from the Texas School Book Depository, it certainly wasn’t Oswald, but the trajectory of any bullet could have been easily tracked using the curb as forensic evidence.

 Here’s an interesting map that shows where Tague was standing.
 In this diagram, it shows shots being fired from the School Book Depository.
-That never happened.
-There were three shooters, one was actually located in a storm drain on Elm Street under the overpass.
+That may never have happened.
+There were three or four shooters, one from the front, one from the side, and one or two from the rear.
+The front shooter was probably located in a storm drain on Elm Street under the overpass.
 This was where Johnny Roselli says he fired the first shot, which hit JFK in the throat.
-I don’t think Tague heard any shots from the Dal-Tex building, one of which was responsible for nicking him, because that building was located too far from him.
-The third shooter was located behind the fence on the grassy knoll.
-So the only shots Tague heard were likely from Roselli and Files.
+There was likely a shooter in the Dal-Tex Building, but he may have used a suppressor.
+And, of course, there was certainly a shooter behind the picket fence on the knoll.

 This map is accurate, however, concerning where Tague was standing, and you can see the line drawn from his spot to the Dal-Tex building.
-Had that section of curb been left in place and studied, I am quite sure the location of the Dal-Tex shooter could have been conclusively proven.
+Had that section of curb been left in place and studied, the location of a Dal-Tex shooter could have been conclusively proven.

 Recently, Tague tried to attend the 50th anniversary ceremony in Dealey Plaza, but was refused admittance, obviously because he believes in a wider conspiracy beyond Oswald.
 How strange is it that a man wounded during the killing of a President is not even allowed to attend the official ceremony of the event 50 years later?
 It just goes to show what a tight lid they still keep on this story.